 Each year, NRPA conducts a complete park makeover in partnership with park equipment manufacturers and community organizations within the city hosting the NRPA Annual Conference.
 Starting in 2008, the annual Parks Build Community project has included the restoration of existing parks, as well as building new parks completely from scratch.
 You can learn more about each Parks Build Community projects below.

-The 2017 Parks Build Community project will be held in New Orleans, Louisiana.
-This project will feature another lot-to-park transformation by reimagining Lafitte Greenway, a designated parkway in the Crescent City that will connect underserved communities to sports fields, playgrounds, water features and numerous family gathering spots.
+The 2018 Parks Build Community project will be held in Indianapolis, Indiana.
+Look for more details in upcoming editions of Parks & Recreation magazine.
 NRPA is seeking continued support for this project.
 To learn how you can help, please contact Gina Mullins-Cohen at 703-858-2184 or by email.

 In 2016, NRPA partnered with Great Rivers Greenway, the regional parks and trails district in the St. Louis region, and the city of Wellston, Missouri to transform a vacant lot in to Trojan Park - a vibrant urban park known as Trojan Park.